Call our help center at 216.738.2067

 Is there an age requirement to volunteer at the Food Bank?

-At this time, we are requiring all volunteers to be 14 or older in order to participate in our onsite Repack and Kitchen projects.
+At this time, we are requiring all volunteers to be 14 or older in order to participate in our onsite Repack and Kitchen projects, as well as our weekly distributions.
 Volunteers under the age of 16 will need to be accompanied by a parent or guardian for their shift.

 Do I need to register to be a volunteer at the Food Bank?